axelsson09/axelsson09.github.io/readme.txt

-Glosplugare Setup
+Glospluggare Setup

-Thank you for downloading Glosplugare!
+Thank you for downloading Glospluggare!
 Please follow the instructions below to install and get started.

 1. **Getting Started:**
-   - Once installed, launch Glosplugare from the Start Menu or the desktop shortcut.
+   - Once installed, launch Glospluggare from the Start Menu or the desktop shortcut.

 2. **Documentation:**
    - For detailed information and usage instructions, refer to the documentation.